zuplo/docs/blog/2023-07-16-zero-downtime-api-auth-migration/index.md

 ---

-One of the biggest benefits of an API Gateway is that it provides an abstraction layer between your clients and your implementation.
-This layer allows your backend to be unaware of various API implementations and configurations, including authentication, authorization, and rate limits.
+One of the biggest benefits of an API Gateway is that it provides an abstraction layer between your clients and your backend (i.e. business logic).
+This layer allows your backend to be unaware of various API implementations and configurations such as authentication, authorization, and rate limits.
 This separation of concerns also makes it possible to swap out specific implementations in a single place - your gateway - without having to rewrite a large amount of backend code.

-We have assisted Zuplo customers with migrating to new authorization providers, such as switching from AWS Cognito to Auth0, or to an entirely new authorization system, such as moving from JWT to API Keys.
-Typically, this type of migration would require changes to your API implementation.
-In the simple case where you have a single service, this might be fairly straightforward.
-However, in practice, customers often have many services, each of which needs to implement the same authentication service.
-Regardless, an API gateway can greatly simplify the migration process.
+One question we have helped Zuplo customers with is how to migrate to a new authorization provider (say AWS Cognito to Auth0) or even to an entirely new type of authorization system (say JWT to API Keys).
+Normally, this type of migration would mean code changes to your API implementation - in the simple case where you have a single service this might be fairly straightforward, but what we have seen in practice is that customers end up with many services that each need to implement the same authentication service.
+In either case though, an API gateway can dramatically simplify the migration.

 ## Separation of Concerns